-The Islington Race Equality Forum is a network, bringing together community organisations, residents and activists from Islington and beyond to address race inequalities affecting the community.
-Our work includes:
+The Islington Race Equality Forum is a network, bringing together community organisations, residents and activists from Islington to address race inequalities affecting the community.
+The Forum's work includes:

 - Civic engagement and participatory research

-The Speak Out is an intergenerational community gathering, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.
+Our Forum meetings are intergenerational community gatherings, open to all, providing a safe space of solidarity for local people, to collectively address race inequality and the structures that perpetuate it.

-We meet once a quarter for food, performance and open and reflective discussion, to produce provocation papers that amplify the community voice in local decision-making.
+We meet once a quarter for open and reflective discussion, and to generate local action and amplify the community voice in local decision-making.

 Fair Futures: How Fair (2017)